dhbw-stginf16a/documentation/api.md

        .receive('ok', console.log).receive('err', console.error);
 ```

-To receive updates you have to join the Phoenix channel of this game.
+Join game channel: To receive updates you have to join the Phoenix channel of this game.
 ```javascript
 let channel = socket.channel("game:" + game_id, {auth_token: auth_token});
 channel.join()
        .receive('ok', console.log).receive('error', console.error);
 ```

-Now you can receive updates.
+Listen for updates: Now you can receive updates.
 E.g on it's status.
 ```javascript
 channel.on('lobby_update', payload => {
   console.log('The game is ${payload.startable ? "" : "not"} startable.');
 });

 ```